Strict new Japan secrets law to take effect amid protests

 The law mandates prison terms of up to 10 years for public servants or others leaking state secrets, while journalists and others who encourage such leaks could be imprisoned for five years.
 Kyodo news agency said that some 460,000 documents would be affected immediately.

-“The law says that the act of leaking itself is bad no matter what the circumstances,” said Yukiko Miki at Clearinghouse Japan, a non-profit organization that promotes information disclosure.
+“The law says that the act of leaking itself is bad no matter what the circumstances,” said Yukiko Miki at Clearinghouse Japan, a non-profit organisation that promotes information disclosure.

 Two watchdog groups are to oversee implementation of the law, one directed by the prime minister.
 Chief Cabinet Secretary Yoshihide Suga said the government would implement the law while assuring “the public’s right to know isn’t infringed”.